Don’t let your electrical outlets be a headache.

 These electrical outlet types are just like regular outlets but can be controlled by a smartphone.

-An appliance, such as a lamp, can be turned on or off from anywhere using a smartphone, but they do require some Smarthome hub, to allow communication between the outlet and the phone.
+An appliance, such as a lamp, can be turned on or off from anywhere using a smartphone, but some do require a Smarthome hub to allow communication between the outlet and the phone.

 As with any electrical work, upgrading electrical outlets and or circuitry should only be done by a licensed professional.
 Give Mr. Sparky a call for a free estimate for any electrical work needed.